mnevers/Scripts/README.md

 Perl, PHP, Python, Java, C#, Shell example scripts.
 Each script is documented through a header within the code.
 Here is a summary for each script included within this repository

 # MobileNumberChange.ps1
-This PowerShell script reads in the mobile number attribute from all AD users in a give OU Removes unncessary characters I.E " " "()" etc
+This PowerShell script reads in the mobile number attribute from all AD users in a given OU Removes unncessary characters I.E " " "()" etc
 Adds a leading + and a 1 for USA country code if necessary Script will work on phone numbers that may have already been formatted properly as well